Mondei1/mcsync/README.md

 * Custom DNS resolution
   * Lets say you have an server called `survival1` all members can connect to `survival1.mc` as domain.

-This works with all servers and versions *(Vanilla, Spigot, Forge, etc)*.
+This works with all Minecraft servers and versions *(Vanilla, Spigot, Forge, etc)*.

 ## Use case
 I initially wrote this program to sync my Minecraft server to my less powerful vServer which isn't capable of running a full instance of Minecraft.
 But when hosting a Minecraft server on your own machine which is not turned on all the time (unlike a server), other people will not be able to play on that server.